mearlboro/Synch.Live/python/camera/README.md

 - `hsv_range.py` - tools for extracting colour ranges from an image
 - `trajectories.py` - extracts and plots trajectories from a video recorded in the experiment, but using non-real time OpenCV trackers
+- `colour.py` - tools to convert from OpenCV HSV to HTML hex and back
+- `config.py` - tools used to manipulate config files

+### Config
+The config folder contains YAML files with detection, tracking, camera and experimental settings.
+A default config is in `camera/config/default.yml` which is loaded by the server unless the `CONFIG_PATH` environmental variable is set.

+A new config should be added for each new experimental configuration: for example if a new space is being used, it is likely that settings need to change according to the dimensions and illumination of the space.

 ## Setup Notes